- Your current resume

 All applicants must write an essay, or letter of motivation (not more than 500 words), explaining your interest in attending the program, and the professional background you bring to the cohort experience.
 This helps us get to know you a little better.

-Each candidate for admission to the MFP program is required to forward two recommendations, one from a manager of your organization and the other from your immediate supervisor.
+Each candidate for admission to the Masters in Finance for Professionals program is required to forward two recommendations, one from a manager of your organization and the other from your immediate supervisor.
 Click to download the recommendation form (please print two copies).
+Recommendations should be sent to MFP@pace.edu.

-5. MFP FACULTY INTERVIEW (and Why We Do Not Require a GMAT)
+5. FACULTY INTERVIEW (and Why We Do Not Require a GMAT)

-Every applicant to the MFP program will be interviewed in person by the program's academic director.
+Every applicant to the Masters in Finance for Professionals program will be interviewed in person by the program's academic director.
 (Conference call phone interviews can be scheduled for those living a considerable distance from New York.)

 The interview is structured around a series of open-ended questions asked of all applicants.
 It's designed to get to know you, to understand your reasons for pursuing an MFP, and to review your career achievements and goals.